Adrian van Kaam

 Adrian van Kaam, C.S.Sp.
-(April 19, 1920 – November 17, 2007) was a Dutch Catholic priest in the Congregation of the Holy Spirit, a college professor, existentialist psychologist, writer on formative spirituality, and founder of the Institute of Formative Spirituality at Duquesne University and its successor, the Epiphany Association of Pittsburgh, Pennsylvania, United States.
+(April 19, 1920 – November 17, 2007) was a Dutch Catholic priest in the Congregation of the Holy Spirit, a professor, existentialist psychologist, writer on formative spirituality and founder of the Institute of Formative Spirituality at Duquesne University.
+He also founded the institute's successor, the Epiphany Association of Pittsburgh.

 Life

-Van Kaam was born in The Hague, Netherlands in 1920.
+Van Kaam was born in The Hague, Netherlands, in 1920.
 He joined the minor seminary of the Holy Ghost Fathers in Weert at the age of 12, professing his vows on August 29, 1940.

 He was at major seminary in Gemert in 1940, during the Nazi occupation of the Netherlands.
 While on retreat in the western Netherlands in 1944, Van Kaam was trapped behind Nazi front lines following Operation Market Garden.
 He hid in a barn while enduring the "hunger winter" of 1944, during which the Dutch were forced to subsist on turnips, potatoes and toxic tulip bulbs, an experience that had a permanent deleterious effect on his health.
 Although starving himself, Van Kaam made efforts to find food to take to Jews and others in hiding.

 After his ordination as a priest on July 21, 1946, in Gemert, Van Kaam became a seminary professor, his health being too frail to allow him a life as a missionary.
 He led a series of classes on faith for young adults with the assistance of a Belgian mentor, Maria Schouwenaars.
 Eventually, at the behest of Msgr.
 Giovanni Battista Montini, later Pope Paul VI, Van Kaam was invited to teach these classes full-time.